nicoespeon/sass-graph-viz/README.md

 Usage: sassgraphviz [options] <target>

 Options:
-  -s, --simple  Generate a simpler visualization (not recommended for complex graphs) -p, --port <port>  Port to use [3000]
+  -e, --exclude-externals  Omit files that are not under given target -s, --simple             Generate a simpler visualization (not recommended for complex graphs) -p, --port <port>        Port to use [3000]
   -h, --help               Output usage information

 Examples:
   sassgraphviz assets/scss
   sassgraphviz .
   sassgraphviz main.scss
+  sassgraphviz main.scss -s -e -p 3001
 ```

 You can also use the shorthand `sgv` instead of `sassgraphviz` (e.g. you can type `sgv assets/scss`).